AdobeDocs/experience-platform.en/help/data-science-workspace/jupyterlab/overview.md

 ### Kernels {#kernels}

 Notebook kernels are the language-specific computing engines for processing notebook cells.
 In addition to [!DNL Python], [!DNL JupyterLab] provides additional language support in R, PySpark, and [!DNL Spark] (Scala).
 When you open a notebook document, the associated kernel is launched.
 When a notebook cell is executed, the kernel performs the computation and produces results which may consume significant CPU and memory resources.
-Note that allocated memory is not freed until the kernel is shut-down.
+Note that allocated memory is not freed until the kernel is shut down.

 Certain features and functionalities are limited to particular kernels as described in the table below: